 This handbook outlines the policies, procedures, and expectations in place to ensure a safe and orderly environment in all District 86 schools.
-Please thoroughly review the information with your child and keep it accessible for future reference.
+Please thoroughly review the information with your child and keep it accessible for future reference

 If you have any questions regarding the handbook, please contact your child's teacher or school administrator.
-Thank you for your support.
+A strong relationship between home and school is essential for student success.
+Thank you for your ongoing support.
 Have a great school year!